jeremyreeder/gridscout/docs/_posts/2020-06-15-knots-in-the-dark.md

 dark room or with your vision of the rope otherwise obstructed, test your ability to correctly tie each of the following knots.

+Don't let me talk you out of tying knots underwater.
+You should totally do that too.
+{:.tangent}

 1. **[Double constrictor knot.][double-constrictor]**
 In lieu of the inferior clove hitch or right-angle knot.